September 12, 2011

 In the Courtroom

-Pending a case in the U.S. Court of Appeals, the
+Pending a case in the U.S. Court of Appeals, the embankment could be torn down to make way for townhomes.

 Though it is always exciting to be there for the ribbon cutting, the opening day celebration or the community dedication, these happy events are often only the epilogue of a long and challenging process to bring a great trail idea to fruition.
 The Harsimus Embankment is a good example of how Rails-to-Trails Conservancy's (RTC) involvement in this process goes beyond fundraising, building and promotion.